Arsenal and Liverpool are two of English football’s greatest clubs, and have played out some truly epic encounters over the years.

 His third and Arsenal’s fourth was the pick of the bunch, a scintillating run through a succession of challenges before firing home.

 Receiving the ball from Gilberto Silva’s flick near the halfway line, Henry set off on an unstoppable run, driving past Didi Hamann and sending Jamie Carragher for a hotdog before rolling home a trademark finish into the bottom corner.

 OTD in 2004, Thierry Henry netted this hat-trick to help Arsenal to a 4-2 win over Liverpool

 That second goal! 😍pic.twitter.com/2HBVgcYZSK

 — The Football Faithful (@FootyFaithfuI) April 9, 2021

 Liverpool 4-4 Arsenal 2009

-The home team raced into a 2-0 lead inside the first ten minutes via the unlikely source of centre-back Martin Skrtel before Raheem Sterling and Daniel Sturridge struck to send Liverpool in at half-time 4-0.
+The home team raced into a 2-0 lead inside the first ten minutes via the unlikely source of Martin Skrtel, before Raheem Sterling and Daniel Sturridge struck to hand Liverpool a four-goal lead at half-time.

 Sterling scored his second after the break, with Mikel Arteta’s penalty proving little consolation for an Arsenal side well beaten.
 Rodgers later described his team’s display as the best of his Liverpool tenure, a win that sparked an 11-game winning run as the Reds ultimately finished as runners-up.